China announces tariff hike on $75 billion of US products

 Trump announced plans to raise tariffs Sept.
 1 on $300 billion of Chinese products after talks broke down in May.
 Increases on some goods were postponed to Dec.
 15.

-Trump escalated “trade frictions” that are “seriously threatening the multilateral trading system,” the Finance Ministry said.
+Trump escalated “trade frictions” and is “seriously threatening the multilateral trading system,” the Finance Ministry said.
 “China was forced to take countermeasures.”

 A separate statement said tariffs of 25% and 5% would be imposed on U.S.-made autos and auto parts on Dec.
 15. Beijing announced that increase last year but suspended it after Trump and his Chinese counterpart, President Xi Jinping, agreed at a meeting in December in Argentina to put off further trade action while they negotiated.